yext/answers-search-ui/README.md

 ```

 ## Using a Custom Template for a Component
-All component templates are written using handlebars. // TODO what does this mean, when would you use
+All component templates are written using [Handlebars templates](https://handlebarsjs.com/).

 It's easy to override these templates with your own templates.
 Keep in mind, that you must provide valid handlebars syntax here.